Langford is privileged to have a new express concept library in the city centre: the Goudy Branch of the Greater Victoria Public Library.

 Langford Heritage Branch

 A new branch of the Greater Victoria Public Library system is coming to Langford.
-The Langford Heritage Branch is scheduled to open in April 2016 and will be located at the rear of the new YMCA Building currently under construction.
+The Langford Heritage Branch is scheduled to open in May 2016 and will be located at the rear of the new YMCA Building currently under construction with a planned opening for April 2016.
 The YMCA is located at 1319 Westhills Drive with the Library being addressed off of Lakepoint Way on the south side of the property.

 More information will be added as it becomes available.